Degree, Minors and Certificates Offered

 For a student to minor in history, the declaration of intent should be made as early as possible after matriculation.
 The student must contact the undergraduate advisor of the department and complete the appropriate forms.
 The minor requires the successful completion with a grade of C (not C-) or better of 15 credit hours of upper division history courses.
 It is possible to concentrate in a particular area of history, but it is not necessary to do so.
 No one specific course is required for the minor.

-The Department of History offers the MA and PhD degrees in the American, Asian, European, and Pacific fields.
-A field of world history is offered at the PhD level only.
-All applicants for advanced degree programs in history are requested to supplement the application and transcripts required by the Graduate Division with letters of recommendation (two for the MA, three for the PhD), preferably from professors with whom the applicant has worked; a sample of written work such as a term paper, seminar paper, or MA thesis; and the General Test scores from the GRE.
+The Department of History offers the MA and PhD degrees in the U.S. and the Americas, Asian, European, Pacific/Hawai‘i, and World fields.
+All applicants for advanced degree programs in history are requested to supplement the application and transcripts required by Graduate Division with letters of recommendation (two for the MA, three for the PhD), preferably from professors with whom the applicant has worked; a sample of written work such as a term paper, seminar paper, or MA thesis; and the General Test scores from the GRE.
 These supplementary items should be sent directly to the department.

-Complete details on all graduate programs in history, as well as financial aid available to prospective students, are outlined in the departmental website, www.manoa.hawaii.edu/history or by email at email@example.com.
+Complete details on all graduate programs in history, as well as financial aid available to prospective students, are outlined in the departmental website, manoa.hawaii.edu/history or by email at email@example.com.

 Courses for the graduate programs are to be selected from among the history courses listed in back of the Catalog and from graduate offerings in related disciplines as directed by the student’s supervisory committee.
 The consent of the instructor is required for admission to all courses numbered 600 and above.
 Courses numbered over 600, except HIST 602 and 790, may be repeated once for credit.